Cookie Settings

 The improvement of many manufacturers was dependent on Industry 4.0, sometimes referred to as Industrial Internet of Things (IIoT) or smart manufacturing.
 There’s no questioning the Industry 4.0 impact on manufacturers in improving operational visibility, lowering costs, shortening manufacturing times, and providing superior customer service.
 It marries digital transformation of manufacturing, production and operations.
 And the revolution connected with Industry 4.0 hasn’t stopped.

-Manufacturers can now even better utilize advanced tools and technological devices.
+Manufacturers can now even better utilise advanced tools and technological devices.
 The focus is moved from Industry 4.0 to Industry 5.0.
 Whereas the fourth industrial revolution focused on employing technology to optimise manufacturing methods, the fifth is all about connecting man and machine, or human-machine collaboration.
-Industry 5.0 is here and will certainly be present in 2022.
+Industry 5.0 is here and will certainly transform businesses.

 4. Artificial Intelligence